|1. 2 Pieces Military Lensatic Sighting Compass||2. Eyeskey Multifunctional Military Lensatic Tactical Compass||3. Cammenga 27CS Lensatic Compass|

 The compass dial is scaled to 360 degrees and is accurate up to 0.5 degrees.
 You can easily see the calibration through the lens.

 Measuring the horizontal distances is very easy with the sighting window.
-It is compact and light weight and can even fit in your pocket with ease, providing you with a hassle free experience when you are out on the move.
+It is lightweight and compact, and can even fit in your pocket with ease, providing you with a hassle free experience when you are out on the move.

 This compass works well with freezing temperatures too (tested in ice and melting conditions).